outdreamer/build-a-cure/docs/specific_problem_analysis/govt/info_problems.md

           - recommendation systems
             - job sites to recommend matching jobs to lower-income users first
             - small business revenue streams like search rankings on amazon or search engines
+            - content shown to users (favor positive content about oppressed groups)

         - intentional protection against risk (security system randomness)
           - law enforcement attention & rule enforcement (countering randomness in who is watched/punished/protected or made into an example)
           - hacking targets (prioritize targeting VPNs used by higher-income criminal users)